Dvisacker/universal-exchange/README.md

 - Architect and implement a part of the backend for a new exchange that uAssets could be settled on.
 Focus on the part you think best showcase your abilities and relevance.

-I initially wanted to mostly focus on the orderbook but implemented a few other things (queue, executor contract) - mostly to make sure the system as a whole somewhat makes sense.
+I initially wanted to focused on the orderbook but implemented a few other things (queue, executor contract) - mostly to make sure the system as a whole somewhat makes sense.

 ## Architecture

 - This is a PoC for a decentralized exchange with an off-chain orderbook and on-chain settlement.
 - Order makers/takers sign orders and send them to the API (not implemented).
 Orders are routed through a queue, and added/matched in an offchain orderbook.
 If orders are matched, valid and simulation succeeds, the trade is finalized through a settlement contract.
 - For better UX, orders can be cancelled off-chain but that requires trusting the exchange (us) to not send the order until the order deadline (part of signature) has passed.
 Alternatively, orders could be cancelled on-chain (not implemented).
 With this system solvers/uAssets merchants to continuously update their quotes without paying fees.
 - This exchange can be deployed on EVM chains.
 In particular, each asset/chain would have it's own orderbook.
-But only on settlement contract per chain is needed.
+But only one settlement contract per chain is needed.
 - Communication between server and client is not implemented.
 Could/should be done in REST, Websockets, Push-notifications.

 ## Diagram

 ![Diagram](./architecture.png)

-This is a very simplified diagram.
+This is a very simplified diagram and doesn't include many resources necessary for running a production system (database, monitoring, etc).

 ## High level overview of the different components:

 **Off-chain Orderbook**: The orderbook is managed and stored with Redis.
-There's probably a lot of edge cases and errors in the current implementation, i haven't had time to test on non-trivial orders and sequences.
+There's probably a lot of edge cases and errors in the current implementation, haven't yet tested on non-trivial order sequences.

 - Currently only supports limit and market orders.
 - Price-time priority is implemented.